 Borgward’s original intention was to go into car production, but his plans were continuously hampered due to a lack of financial resources.

-In 1924 his company did make a breakthrough when they were awarded a contract by the German post office to produce a 120cc engine, single front wheel delivery scooter called 'Blitzkarren'.
+In 1924 his company did make a breakthrough when they were awarded a contract by the German post office to produce a 120cc engine, single front wheel delivery scooter which they named the 'Blitzkarren'.

-By 1930, Borgward and accumulated enough capital to acquire the financially flagging Hansa-Lloyd-Werke A.G group, meaning that Carl’s dream to become a fully-fledged car manufacturer became a reality.
+By 1930, Borgward had accumulated sufficient capital to acquire the financially flagging Hansa-Lloyd-Werke A.G group, meaning that Carl’s dream to become a fully-fledged car manufacturer became a reality.

 The first Borgward four-wheeled motor car to run off the production line was the Hansa 400/500.